-SB 45 has four key aspects that are of interest to us.
-The first is to provide an opportunity for DUI offenders to be granted driving privileges immediately following arrest, as long as the person operates only vehicles equipped with an ignition interlock device.
+The first is to provide an opportunity for DUI offenders to be granted driving privileges immediately following arrest, if the person operates only vehicles equipped with an ignition interlock device.
 We encourage the Legislature to provide a path for immediate participation and entry of offenders into the licensing system in a manner in which offenders can drive lawfully, remain in the license system, are insured and do not pose a threat to the community by only driving interlocked vehicles.

 This will involve removing the opportunity for offenders to obtain a to/from work hardship license without an interlock.
 This is safer for the community.
-Route restrictions are being removed in states because it is an archaic, unmanageable requirement that is a holdover from the days when those of us in public safety believed license revocation was desirable, but enabling people to drive to and from work was necessary.
+Route restrictions are being removed in states because it is an archaic, unmanageable requirement that is a holdover from the days when those of us in public safety believed license revocation was desirable but enabling people to drive to and from work was necessary.

 Through the advancements and sophistication of today's modern interlocks, this is no longer necessary.
-Traffic Safety Research has evaluated this as a barrier encourages offenders to participate in the program unlawfully, or not participate at all, because they also need to function in their daily lives beyond going to and from work.
+Traffic Safety Research has evaluated this as a barrier which encourages offenders to participate in the program unlawfully, or not participate at all, because they also need to function in their daily lives beyond going to and from work.
 The to/from work restriction is also mostly un-enforceable as law enforcement cannot determine when a person is travelling only to or from work.

 There is no research evidence that enabling DUI offenders to drive back and forth to work is ample protection for the public.
-This is why the interlock is effective, because it prevents someone who has been drinking from operating a vehicle.
-So this is our first recommendation, to remove the hardship license without an interlock and enable people to drive as soon as possible following arrest with only an interlock-equipped vehicle
+Therefore, the interlock is an effective countermeasure, because it prevents someone who has been drinking from operating a vehicle.
+This is our first recommendation, to remove the hardship license without an interlock and enable people to drive as soon as possible following arrest with only an interlock-equipped vehicle and remove route restrictions.
+The interlock replaces the need for an unenforceable route restriction.